Scanning Color Negative Film

 density = log10(1 / transmittance)

-Transmittance is what is measured by the camera or scanner with the film in front of a backlight.
+Transmittance is the amount of light measured by the camera or scanner with the film in front of a backlight.

 0 means no light got through and 1 is fully transparent.
 If we plug numbers into our density function: .1 is a density of 1, .01 is 2, .001 is 3, etc.